Dooomino/UOIT_GO/README.md

 # UOIT GO

-A App like game built based on Flutter and Android plantform
+An alternate game based on Flutter and Android plantform

 ## Getting Started